 6. Academic and Equivalent Staff

-Any member of the University staff of at least five years' standing, subject to the provisions of paragraph 3.1 of the Regulations for Higher Degrees by Research, may subject to the agreement of their Dean of School or nomineeHead of Department register for a higher degree of the University by research thesis, published work or other academic output which must all relate to a common field.
+Any member of the University staff of at least five years' standing, subject to the provisions of paragraph 3.1 of the Regulation XXVI, may subject to the agreement of their Dean of School or nomineeHead of Department register for a higher degree of the University by research thesis, published work or other academic output which must all relate to a common field.

 Candidates registering in accordance with the provisions of this paragraph shall not be subject to the standard periods of registration prescribed in the regulations, except that they shall be registered for a minimum period of twelve months, whether submitting for a higher degree by research or publication or other academic output.
 All candidates shall have a Supervisor and a Director of Research Degree programme.
 Candidates submitting for an award by publications shall pay an examination fee at a level determined by Council.
 All other candidates shall pay a tuition fee.